 Our Favorite Cozumel Dives

-With the exception of the cenote dives, we’ve been on all of the dives discussed above; most of them many, many times.
+With the exception of the cenote dives, we’ve been on all of the dives discussed on these pages; most of them many, many times.
 And to be perfectly honest, we’ve loved almost all of them.
 All have virtues that will make them perfect choices for different types of divers or for divers with different agendas on different days.
 For that reason, we purposely didn’t title this section Best Dives In Cozumel because in our opinion, nobody can say any dive in Cozumel or anywhere else for that matter is the “ABSOLUTE BEST!” all the time for everybody.
 The following are simply our favorites for the different situations given.
 All are discussed in more detail in the section above.

 Our Favorite Resort Area Deep Dive